Technigo/project-guess-who/README.md

 I have completed all these steps.

-# Stretch goals
+### Stretch goals

-Intermediate
+Intermediate:
 *The Bonus step felt easy enough to attack, but it still took some thinking to get it right.
 *Changed the styling a bit just for fun.

-Advanced stretch goals
+Advanced stretch goals:
-\*Sound.
+*Sound.
 I haven't added sound to any of my projects before so I wanted to try it at this one.
 And it worked!

-and what tools and techniques you used to solve it.What technologies did you use?
-If you had more time, what would be next?
+*N

 ## View it live